Ghasak/WebDev/README.md

   - Flask (You will need `jinja` to talk to the `HTML` and also `flask-sqlalchemy` for managing the database)
   - FastAPI

 - Integrate `Dash` from `plotly` and use `style.css` for better layout.
 Also you will need to use `jinja` engine integration with `JS` in the `index.html` file.
-- Use native plotting library like `ChartJS` or `FastJS` and integrate all the figures data using python backend jason file sharing data.
+- Use native plotting library like `ChartJS` or `FastJS` and integrate all the figures data using python back-end `json file` sharing data.
 - Other things to be considered,
      - Bootstrap for `CSS` with JavaScript
      - Old way for querying using `JQuery`.
      - Using Frameworks for JS such as `Angular`, `React` or `Vue`.
      - Writing a desktop multi-platforms such as `Electon`.
      - Using `Babal` to translate old `JS` written before `ES6`.
      - `ESlint` is a lintier that can be used with `JS` to highlight the code similar to `Black` but more.
      - `NodeJs` form Google which is the basic for writing a non-server-based applications.
      - For UX and UI (User Experience and User Interface) there are several options and designs.

 ## Web Server